At this point, I cannot even remember how I found out. The years since have grown gray.

 My friend, after stopping herself mid-suicide attempt, voluntarily checked into a psychiatric hospital.

 The ward kept only one phone line for patients.
-Hours were spent calling the line, hearing the busy signal, waiting five minutes and calling again.
-Only to repeat the process.
+Hours were spent calling the line, hearing the busy signal, waiting five minutes, calling again, and then repeating the process.

 The goal, to talk with her at least once a day.
 Sometimes, the goal was accomplished.
 Sometimes, not.